Render-tree Construction, Layout, and Paint

 The final output is a render tree that contains both the content and style information of all the visible content on the screen.
 With the render tree in place, we can proceed to the "layout" stage.

 To figure out the exact size and position of each object on the page, the browser begins at the root of the render tree and traverses it.
-Let's consider a simple, hands-on example:
+Consider this example:

 <!DOCTYPE html>